mk7652/cse15l-lab-reports/labreport5.md

 ## TA's Response:

 Hello, thank you for your question!
 You are correct, it looks like a syntax error is causing the symptom that you are experiencing.
-Try deleting the spaces between th `=` and the string corellated with the variable on lines 24, 26, and 27 and let me know if that works!
+Try deleting the spaces between the `=` and the string corellated with the variable on lines 24, 26, and 27 and let me know if that works!

 ## Student's Response: